chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 * The ``wall friction coefficient`` parameter is the coefficient of friction of the wall.
 This parameter is used to define the effective coefficient of friction between the wall and the particles.
 At This point in time, all the walls have the same properties.

-* The ``wall poisson ratio`` parameter is the Poisson ratio of the wall's material.
+* The ``wall poisson ratio`` parameter is the Poisson's ratio of the wall's material.
 This parameter is used to define the nonlinear spring constant used when a particle impacts a wall.
 At This point in time, all the walls have the same properties.

 * The ``wall restitution coefficient`` parameter is the restitution coefficient of the wall's material.
 This parameter is used to define the effective restitution coefficient for the impact of a particle and the wall.
 At This point in time, all the walls have the same properties.